Today’s tour engagements were in Brisbane, about an hour away from Sydney by air. The first stop was the Royal Australian Air Force base at Amberley.

 I think there are still handbags left, and a few of the tops.
 If interested in any of the garments and/or accessories it is probably best to act quickly, available stock seems to be dwindling.

 The Duchess also had a new clutch, the Oroton Odeion bag in the Indigo colorway.
 Oroton is an Australian heritage brand founded in Sydney in 1938, long known for upscale leather goods and accessories.
-The company has expanded, they now offer everything from to apparel to shoes.
-There are Oroton stores throughout Australia and New Zealand, and the company does ship to the Unites States for $19.95.
+The company has expanded, they now offer everything from apparel to shoes.
+There are Oroton stores throughout Australia and New Zealand, and the company does ship to the United States for $19.95.